Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-agents-learning/docs/terminology.md

 - Token: A cleaned, lowercased word unit used in our examples.
 - Vocabulary: The set of unique tokens found in a text or corpus (often sorted for consistency).

+## Foundations (ML/DL)

+- Machine learning (ML): Using data to fit models that make predictions or find patterns without hand‑coded rules.
+- Deep learning (DL): ML using neural networks with many layers to learn complex patterns from data.
+- Neural network (NN): A stack of layers with learnable weights that transforms inputs into outputs.
+- Feature vector: The numeric representation of a sample (e.g., a document or token) used by a model.
+- Dimensionality: The number of entries (length) in a feature vector.
+- Sparsity: Most entries are 0 (typical for one‑hot and BoW).

+## Vectors and vectorization

+- Vector: An ordered list of numbers.
+In NLP/ML it represents a token, sentence, or document as numeric features.
+- Vectorization: The step that turns raw text into vectors so models can use it (e.g., one‑hot, Bag of Words, TF‑IDF, embeddings).
+- Sparse vector: A vector with many zeros.
+Common for one‑hot and BoW; memory‑efficient when stored in sparse formats.
+- Dense vector: A vector with mostly non‑zero values.
+Typical for embeddings; captures similarity and meaning in compact form.
+- Sparse matrix: A 2D array with many zeros; libraries like SciPy provide CSR/CSC formats to save memory and speed up operations.

 ## Classic representations

 - One‑hot encoding: A simple vector for a token with a single 1 at its position in the vocabulary and 0s elsewhere.
 No meaning beyond identity.